mathieulh/PSVITA-JIG-PCB/PCH-100X_PDEL_DEM_JIG_THT_BOM.md

-if you want to build JIG you will need the following:
+if you want to build JIG using the Throughhole board you will need the following:

+Other board designs follow the same BOM but resistor footprint is changed to 0805

 - PSV Craddle PCH-ZCL1